PhilippMundhenk/philippmundhenk.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a Software Engineer at the [Autonomous Intelligent Driving GmbH](http://aid-driving.eu), a subsidiary of the [Audi AG](http://www.audi.de), focused on revolutionary approaches to autonomous driving.
-There, I am looking into middleware technologies and security questions for future automotive architectures.
+I am an expert on reliable & real-time embedded systems, specialized in aspects relating to security, communications, and software.

-My hobbies relevant to and reflected on this website lie in areas adjacent to my research interests, mostly centered in the area of computer networks and computing applications.
+My hobbies relevant to my work and reflected on this website lie in areas adjacent to my research and work interests, mostly centered in the area of computer networks and computing applications.

 I use this website to publish information about projects I am pursuing both professionally and in my spare time.
 It shall serve as a reference for myself and others, as reminder on where problems existed and how these problems have been solved and as a general overview over my work and interests.